 The First World War had begun whilst Stanley was in the USA and although he registered for military service on 5 June 1917, he was never called up due to deafness and his status as a resident alien.

 In 1921, he met his future long-term comedy partner, Oliver Hardy when they both appeared in the film The Lucky Dog.
 At this point in time though, neither of them knew what the future would hold for them.

-Around the same time, Stanley met Mae Dahlberg and the pair stayed together for around six years although they never married.
+Around the same time, Stan Laurel met Mae Dahlberg and the pair stayed together for around six years although they were never married.
 It was she that suggested that he change his stage name, which at the time was Stanley Jefferson.
 She said that it was unlucky due to it having thirteen letters, and so Stanley settled on the name Laurel.
-Shortly afterwards, he landed his first film contract and appeared alongside Mae in the film Mud and Sand in 1922.
+Shortly afterward, he landed his first film contract and appeared alongside Mae in the film Mud and Sand in 1922.
 The contract didn’t last long due to a reorganisation at the Universal studio, but it was enough for Stanley to decide to leave the theatre and concentrate on film making.

 His next contract was for 12 films with Joe Rock although one stipulation was that Mae Dahlberg was not allowed to be in any of them as Rock thought that she was having a negative effect on Laurel’s career.
 She wasn’t going to go away lightly though, and her meddling prompted Rock to offer her cash and a one-way ticket back to her home in Australia, which she accepted in 1925.
 The 12 films were all 2-reelers.
 Produced during 1924 and 1925 they included West of Hot Dog, The Snow Hawk and The Sleuth.